Parler denied by Apple App Store again

 The site’s second act came after controlling investor and Republican megadonor Rebekah Mercer forced out the site’s co-founder and former CEO, John Matze.
 Mercer appointed allies to serve on Parler’s board and as interim chief executive, and sources told The Washington Post she is pulling the strings at the company.

 Parler’s interim CEO Mark Meckler said during an interview on Fox News Channel last month that the company was continuing negotiations to get back on the App Store.
-At the time, he said it was “pretty positive” the app would be back on the store soon.
+At the time, he said he was “pretty positive” the app would be back on the store soon.

 But Meckler also said that the company wasn’t interested in getting back on Google’s Play Store.
-Apps can be loaded on Android devices from the web, unlike on Apple devices, where circumventing the App Store is nearly impossible.
+Apps can be loaded on Android devices from the Web, unlike on Apple devices, where circumventing the App Store is nearly impossible.

 As a social media app styled somewhat as an alternative to Twitter, Parler’s user base, which numbered about 15 million before it was knocked offline, likely relied heavily on the mobile app.
 Without a path back to the App Store, the social media network’s growth will be hamstrung.

-Reed Albergotti contributed reporting.
+Reed Albergotti contributed to this report.